-Google executive and software engineer.
-Cutts and wife Cindy have supported policy and civic action, digital rights, education, health and human services.
+Former Google executive and software engineer.
+Cutts has supported policy and civic action, digital rights, education, and health and human services.

-The mapping billionaire's company gives heavily in in-kind services to K-12 schools, while Dangermond has given large sums to UC Santa Barbara.
+The mapping billionaire's company provides in-kind services to K-12 schools, and the Dangermonds have given large sums to UC Santa Barbara.

 Founder of Affiliated Computer Services, later sold to Xerox.
-Deason family funds education, health and human services, arts and culture.
+The Deason family funds education, health and human services, and arts and culture.
 Son Doug is interested in criminal justice reform.

 Early Google employee turned investor.
-David and wife Nancy Blachman have supported film and media, policy and civic action, STEM ed, and SF Bay Area causes.
+David and wife Nancy Blachman support film and media, policy and civic action, STEM education, and San Francisco Bay Area causes.

 Tech venture capitalist.
 The bulk of his giving is in the area of education, but he also supports environmental and health care causes.

-Recently deceased, but with a huge estate.
-The Founder of Dolby Laboratories supported organizations fighting such diverse issues as women's rights, child abuse, and poverty.
+Ray died in 2013, but left huge assets that his wife Dagmar is giving to philanthropy, supporting organizations fighting such diverse issues as women's rights, child abuse, and poverty.

-Dorsey’s record of charitable contributions so far has been small, but he has used his social media power to raise funds for charity:water, and to auction time with himself to support entrepreneurship and education.
+Dorsey’s record of charitable contributions is still brief, but he has used his social media power to raise funds for charity:water, and to auction time with himself to support entrepreneurship and education.

 Founder of Peoplesoft.
 Virtually all of his giving goes toward animal rights issues.
 Strong supporter of no-kill shelters.

-The biotech billionaire has supported higher education, as well as health causes, particularly around drug rehabilitation.
+The biotech billionaire supports higher education, as well as health causes, particularly around drug rehabilitation.